penny-five/osakemyrsky/README.md

 ## Cloud environments

-### Creating the ops environment
+### Creating the ops project

-Ops project is used for environment specific Terraform state buckets and for building & storing artifacts that are shared between environments.
+The ops project is used for environment specific Terraform state buckets and for building & storing artifacts that are shared between environments.

 Use the following steps to setup the ops project:

 1. Create a new project on Google Cloud Platform

-2. Set the project ID as environment variable:
+2. Set project ID as environment variable:

    ```sh
    export GCP_OPS_PROJECT_ID=my-ops-project
    ```

-3. Run the setup script to setup the ops project:
+3. Run setup script to setup the ops project:

    ```sh
    chmod +x ./scripts/setup-ops-project.sh